Frank Mechaly

 Frank Mechaly (born May 9, 1975) is a French jeans designer and brand maker, specializing in premium denim.
-Though he has successfully launched a number of brands including Sacred Blue and Blue Cult, he is probably best known as the founder and creator of 575 DENIM (now being renamed May75 brand) which has been embraced by celebrities such as Cameron Diaz who made a point of publicly acknowledging her affinity for the jeans during an appearance on Saturday Night Live.
-Mechaly has now launched his much-anticipated new brand of premium denim called RockStar.
+Though he has successfully launched a number of brands including Sacred Blue.
+He is known as the founder and creator of 575 DENIM which has been embraced by celebrities such as Cameron Diaz who made a point of publicly acknowledging her affinity for the jeans during an appearance on Saturday Night Live.
+Mechaly launched Rockstar Original prior in 2008.